rust-lang/cargo/src/doc/src/reference/config.md

 available keys or configuration.
 For configuration of a package through its manifest, see the [manifest format](manifest.md).

-### Hierarchical structure
+### How configuration files are found

 Cargo allows local configuration for a particular package as well as global configuration.
+It has two mechanisms for this.

-It looks for configuration files in the current directory and all parent directories.
+By default, it looks for configuration files in the current directory and all parent directories.
 If, for example, Cargo were invoked in `/projects/foo/bar/baz`, then the following configuration files would be probed for and unified in this order: